Director of Quaker House, Fayetteville-Ft. Bragg, North Carolina 2001-2012. Since retirement, he has lived in Durham NC.

 In 1969 he joined the Friends Meeting at Cambridge.
 By late 1970, he was writing essentially full-time, principally for what were known then as “alternative” newspapers.
 He was also active in numerous peaceful antiwar protests, submitting to arrest twice.
 In these years he published two more books, Uncertain Resurrection: The Poor Peoples Washington Campaign, and Selma 1965: The March That Changed the South.

 After seven years in the Cambridge area, Chuck crossed the continent to San Francisco in late 1975.
 There he continued to write for “alternative papers,” and began work on some fictional projects as well.
 In the fall of 1977, Chuck returned east, to the Washington, D.C. area.
 There he freelanced until late 1985, except for a period of about two and a half years when he worked as a congressional staffer, primarily for then-Rep. Paul N. “Pete” McCloskey, Jr. of California.
-During this time he also launched Kimo Press, a small publishing operation, A Friendly Letter, an independent monthly Quaker newsletter, and transferred his membership in Friends to Langley Hill Friends Meeting in McLean, Virginia.
+During this time he also launched Kimo Press, a small publishing operation, A Friendly Letter, an independent monthly print Quaker newsletter, and transferred his membership in Friends to Langley Hill Friends Meeting in McLean, Virginia.

 In November, 1985, Chuck “retired” from writing for a living, and joined the U.S. Postal Service.
 As a postal employee, Chuck worked first as a substitute rural mail carrier, later as a mail handler, and in the early 1990s as an EEO investigator on discrimination cases.
 At the same time, he continued to be very productive as a writer and author, producing several more books, fiction as well as nonfiction, for both adults and younger readers.
 He laid down regular publication of A Friendly Letter, in early 1993, after 134 issues.
 However, in 1998, it was revived for a special investigative report on two multi-million dollar frauds perpetrated on many Quakers.
 (More on this in the Bibliography below.)

 In the summer of 1994, Chuck accepted a position at Pendle Hill, a Quaker center for study and contemplation near Philadelphia.
 Chuck directed the Pendle Hill Issues Program for three years, overseeing conferences and publications on issues important to Friends.
 (You can see some examples of this work at: http://www.pendlehill.org and in the partial Bibliography below.)
-During this time he also published a book, Without Apology: The Heroes, the Heritage and the Hope of Liberal Quakerism, and was appointed Clerk of the Fellowship of Quakers in the Arts (FQA), an international network.
+During this time he also published a book, Without Apology: The Heroes, the Heritage and the Hope of Liberal Quakerism, and was appointed Clerk of the Fellowship of Quakers in the Arts (FQA), a National network.

 In late 1997, Chuck left Pendle Hill and headed to Central Pennsylvania, where he continued writing, editing and publishing, and taught several courses at nearby Penn State University.
 A continuing focus of his study and publications since this time has been the history and evolution of liberal Quakerism in America, particularly its theological evolution.
 In 1999 he established Quaker Theology, a semi-annual journal which is available both in print and online.
 Chuck edits the journal with Friend Stephen Angell.